-The old notes were and the new notes will be issued under an indenture, dated as of July 15, 1989, between us and The Bank of New York, as trustee, as supplemented on May 15, 2003.
+The old notes were and the new notes will be issued under an indenture, dated as of July 15, 1989, between us and The Bank of New York, as trustee, as supplemented by the First Supplemental Indenture on May 15, 2003, the Second Supplemental Indenture on September 30, 2005 and the Third Supplemental Indenture on April 20, 2006.
 The following summary of certain provisions of the new notes and the indenture does not purport to be complete and is subject, and qualified in its entirety by reference to, all of the provisions of the notes and the indenture, including the definitions of terms therein.
 See "Where You Can Find More Information" for information on how to obtain a copy of the indenture.

-The old notes were and the new notes will be issued in fully registered form in denominations of \$1,000 and integral multiples thereof and will be represented by global notes registered in the name of DTC, as described in "-- Book-Entry System" below.
+The old notes were and the new notes will be issued in fully registered form in a minimum denomination of \$100,000 and integral multiples of \$1,000 in excess thereof and will be represented by global notes (as defined below) registered in the name of DTC, as described in "- Book-Entry System" below.